witheej/devnotes/_drafts/asp-net-core-2-2-add-a-dbcontext.md

 Read about the `[Key]` annotation and others [here](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=netcore-2.2)

-I like to put my context class in a folder named "Data" at the root of my project.

 Install NuGet packages (the Identity packages are only necessary if your app is managing identities, I think)

     <PackageReference Include="Microsoft.AspNetCore.App" />